 The cash-rich tech giant has continued writing checks amid 2020’s volatile market, snapping up edge-based AI startup Xnor.ai (in a deal valued at $200M), weather app Dark Sky, speech recognition startup Voysis, and VR event streaming company NextVR ($100M valuation) in the first few months of the year.

 Using CB Insights M&A data, we made a visual timeline of the largest acquisitions in the company’s history.

 Please click to enlarge.

 1. Beats Electronics ($3B, 2014) is Apple’s largest acquisition to date.
 This transaction saw Apple acquire both Beats Music, the subscription streaming music service, and Beats Electronics, which makes headphones, speakers, and audio software.
-It has been reported that this acquisition aimed to boost Apple’s music services by bringing in Beats Electronics executives.
+This acquisition reportedly aimed to boost Apple’s music services by bringing in Beats Electronics executives.

-6. PA Semi ($278M, 2008) was Apple’s first acquisition of a semiconductor company.
-Reportedly, one of the reasons for acquiring the California-based chip designer was Apple’s interest in low-power processors, especially for mobile devices.
+10. PA Semi ($278M, 2008) was Apple’s first acquisition of a semiconductor company.
+One of the reported reasons for acquiring the California-based chip designer was Apple’s interest in low-power processors for mobile devices.

 - Apple spent over $7.3B on its top 10 deals, over 40% of which went to its $3B acquisition of Beats Electronics.